dplochcoder/HollowKnight.MoreDoors/README.md

 You can customize the set of doors you want to allow on the 'Customize Doors' page.
 Simply deselect a door to exclude it from randomization, even under 'All Doors'.
 This also removes its key location.

-MoreDoors integrates with ConnectionSettingsCode, allowing you to easily share your custom settings with other players.
+MoreDoors integrates with RandoSettingsManager, so it needs no manual configuration when saving or loading profiles, and will automatically disable itself when loading a profile from a game which didn't have MoreDoors installed/enabled.

 ### Interop

 All key items are placed in the 'Keys' pool for randomization, and for All Major Items tracking.
-If 'Duplicate Unique Keys' is set, every key gets a duplicate.
+If 'Duplicate Unique Keys' is set, every key gets a duplicate

-## Vanilla (Non-Rando)

-You can also play with MoreDoors without using Randomizer (though the mod must remain installed), for a vanilla experience.
-All the keys are placed such that the base game is completable without any skips.

-To enable MoreDoors in non-rando, go to the MoreDoors Options menu in Mod options, and set "Enable in Vanilla" to "Yes".
-The setting takes effect when you start a new non-rando save; it cannot affect existing saves.